The mapping class group of connect sums of $S^2 \times S^1$: The derivative crossed homomorphism

 \section{The derivative crossed homomorphism}

 By Lemma \ref{lemma:crossedsemidirect}, to prove that the exact sequence

 splits, we must construct a crossed homomorphism $\Mod(M_n) \rightarrow \Tw(M_n)$ that restricts to the identity on $\Tw(M_n)$.
 We will do this in two steps, the first in this section and second in the next.

-\begin{remark} We construct our crossed homomorphism using the action of $\Mod(M_n)$ on the set of homotopy classes of trivializations of $TM^3$.
-We would like to thank Oscar Randal-Williams for pointing out that a similar idea has been used to study the mapping class groups of high-dimensional manifolds.
-Its earliest appearance seems to be in a paper of Krylov \cite{Krylov}, and these ideas were later developed by Crowley \cite{Crowley} and by Krannich \cite{Krannich}. \end{remark}
+As we said in the introduction, the idea of our construction goes back to work of Krylov \cite{Krylov} that was further developed by Crowley \cite{Crowley} and Krannich \cite{Krannich}.

 \paragraph{Frame bundle.} What we do in this section works in complete generality, so let $M^3$ be any closed oriented $3$-manifold.
 Let $TM^3$ be the tangent bundle of $M^3$ and let $\Fr(TM^3)$ be the principle $\GLp_3(\R)$-bundle of oriented frames of $TM^3$.
 Here recall that $\GLp_3(\R)$ is the subgroup of $\GL_3(\R)$ consisting of matrices whose determinant is positive.
 The points of $\Fr(TM^3)$ thus consist of orientation-preserving linear isomorphisms $\tau\colon \R^3 \rightarrow T_p M^3$, where $p \in M^3$ is a point.
 The group $\GLp_3(\R)$ act on $\Fr(TM^3)$ on the right in the usual way: regarding elements of $\GLp_3(\R)$ as isomorphisms $\R^3 \rightarrow \R^3$, we have